Keith Caldwell: No. 74 Squadron RAF

-Caldwell was awarded the Distinguished Flying Cross in December, the citation being "A fine fighting airman of courage and determination.
+Caldwell was awarded the Distinguished Flying Cross in December, the citation stating: "A fine fighting airman of courage and determination.
 On 4th September, when on offensive patrol, he, in company with another machine, attacked four Fokker biplanes; one of these was driven down by this officer.
 He has accounted for five enemy machines."

-Although never shot down, he once survived a mid air collision with another pilot of No. 74 Squadron, Sydney Carlin, nursing his crippled aircraft to ground level before climbing out of the cockpit and jumping clear as it crashed.
+Although never shot down, Caldwell once survived a mid air collision with another pilot of No. 74 Squadron, Sydney Carlin, nursing his crippled aircraft to ground level before climbing out of the cockpit and jumping clear as it crashed.
 Caldwell fought inconclusive dogfights with German flying aces Werner Voss and Hermann Becker.
 A natural pilot with excellent eyesight and a talent for finding enemy aircraft, Caldwell's weakness was that, as a poor shot, he frequently was unable to destroy the aircraft he engaged—a flaw that stopped him joining the ranks of top Allied aces in which he moved.

 One of the squadron's flight commanders was flying ace Mick Mannock, and Caldwell thought highly of his tactical skills when engaging opposing aircraft.
-He also criticised Mannock; after the Briton killed two German airmen who had crash landed behind Allied lines, wrote: "The Hun crashed but not badly, and most people would have been content with this—but not Mick Mannock.
-He dived half a dozen times at the machine, spraying bullets at the pilot and observer, who were still showing signs of life...On being questioned as to his wild behaviour after we had landed, he heatedly replied, 'The swines are better dead—no prisoners for me!'".
+He also criticised Mannock; after the Briton killed two German airmen who had crash landed behind Allied lines, Caldwell wrote: "The Hun crashed but not badly, and most people would have been content with this—but not Mick Mannock.
+He dived half a dozen times at the machine, spraying bullets at the pilot and observer, who were still showing signs of life ...
+On being questioned as to his wild behaviour after we had landed, he heatedly replied, 'The swines are better dead—no prisoners for me!'".

-Under Caldwell's command, No. 74 Squadron claimed a creditable 140 aircraft destroyed and 85 'out of control' for a modest 15 pilots killed or prisoner.
+Under Caldwell's command, No. 74 Squadron claimed a creditable 140 aircraft destroyed and 85 'out of control' for 15 pilots killed or taken prisoner.
 Caldwell fought his last combat on 30 October, claiming a Fokker D.VII fighter, his ninth aerial victory over this type of aircraft.
 Altogether he is credited with 11 aircraft destroyed, 2 shared destroyed, 1 shared captured, and 10 and 1 shared 'out of control'.
+He was awarded a Bar to his Distinguished Flying Cross and, in addition to his Military Cross, was twice mentioned in despatches and received the Croix de Guerre from Belgium.